Skip to content

 RootUser

 Initial user that will be created when the application starts.
-This user will have the role of Administrator and will have full access to the application.
-In case you loose access to the app, you can use this setting to create a new user with full access.
+This user will have the root privileges required to create new users and workspaces.
+In case you loose access to the app, you can use this setting to create a new user.

 Example